dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/GEODemo.md

 ## Running the Sample Code

-We have gone through a long way so far, now, let's build and run the project, connect the demo application to your Phantom 4 (Please check the [Run Application](../application-development-workflow/workflow-run.html) for more details) and check all the features we have implemented so far.
+We have gone through a long way so far, now, let's build and run the project, connect the demo application to your Mavic Pro (Please check the [Run Application](../application-development-workflow/workflow-run.html) for more details) and check all the features we have implemented so far.

 ### Unlock Authorization Fly Zone Workflow